The Number of Treatments Required for Laser Tattoo Removal

 How many treatments will I need to have my tattoo gone?

 The best answer I can give is the average person requires 8.3 treatments for clearance of their tattoo using lasers.
-However,just saying a number of laser tattoo removal treatments is misleading because I have had complete clearing of an amateur tattoo in 1 session while other patients that required over 12 treatments.
+However,just saying a number of laser tattoo removal treatments is misleading because I have had complete clearing of an amateur tattoo in 1 session while other patients required over 12 treatments.

 As opposed to just averaging the number of laser treatments it takes to clear a tattoo , I prefer discussing in person with every individual patient their personal probability of clearing their unwanted tattoo with laser tattoo removal.
 This adds credibility to the figure as opposed to “pulling a number out of the air” and gives the patient a mental endpoint.